ManageIQ/guides/README.md

 * Be consistent.
 * These guides describes general guidelines to follow for new code.
 For existing code, stay consistent with the conventions of the code you are changing.
-* Prefer readability over performance and conciseness until you can't.
+* Prefer readability over performance and conciseness when the performance difference is minimal.
 * If you can convince others why we should violate a guideline, then violate the guideline.
-* This document is a living document and is subject to change.
+* These guides are living documents and are subject to change.
 Feel free to comment or submit pull requests for changes, additions, or removals.

 ## Ruby Style Guide